Gee Wiz! The Armageddon of Cloud Attacks Incarnated

 Forbes released its annual The Cloud 100 ranking, and 10% of the companies on the list are Israeli.
 The list includes Gong, Forter, YotPo, Cloudinary, Rapyd, TripActions, Riskified(Forter, look out…), Sisense, Papaya Global, and Axonious.

-Martin Casado and Sarah Wang wrote an excellent piece recently on how cloud seems like the right decision as an early stage startup, but then becomes quite a costly burden as companies grow – dubbing this the Trillion Dollar Cloud Paradox, if you haven’t yet, you should certainly read it.
+Martin Casado and Sarah Wang wrote an excellent piece recently, on how cloud seems like the right decision as an early stage startup, but then becomes quite a costly burden as companies grow – dubbing this the Trillion Dollar Cloud Paradox, you should certainly read it.
 This was followed up by numerous online discussions and posts, as well as articles, such as this one on the New Stack by Nati Shalom, as it clearly struck a chord with many.

 Albeit, the New Stack will tell you that the next era after cloud computing is sky computing, per distinguished computer science professors at University of California Berkeley, Ion Stoica and Scott Shenker.
 What do you think?